My Life

 It is useful to know the manners of different nations so that:

 On the other hand, when we travel for too long, we become strangers to our native country.
-The over curious in the customs of the past are generally ignorant of those of the present.
+Those over-curious of the customs of the past are generally ignorant of those of the present.

-hence it happens that the remainder does not represent the truth, and that such as regulate their conduct by examples drawn from this source, are apt to fall into the extravagances of the knight-errants of romance, and to entertain projects that exceed their powers.
+Those who copy those examples tend to fall into the extravagances of the knight-errants of romance, and to entertain projects that exceed their powers.

 Those whose minds are stored with the most agreeable fancies, and who can give expression to them with the greatest embellishment and harmony, are still the best poets, though unacquainted with the art of poetry.